maximeh/tesla/README.md

 That's it.

-As soon as you plug the device in your machine, it will read the data and start generating graphs every 10mn.
+As soon as you plug the device in your machine, it will read the data and populate its RRD database.

 # Debugging